 North Omaha is a community located in Omaha, Nebraska.
-For the purpose of this blog, I define North Omaha by the boundaries I knew growing up: From Dodge Street on the south to 72nd on the west, the Missouri River on the east and Ponca Hills on the north.
+For the purpose of this website, I define North Omaha by the boundaries I knew growing up: From Dodge Street on the south to 72nd on the west, the Missouri River on the east and Ponca Hills on the north.

 I wanted to change that for young people in North Omaha today.
 Luckily, there is more interest than I’ve seen in three decades coming out in the community today.
 While a lot of it is focused on gentrification and a glorified vision of the way things used to be, some interest is focused on preserving the community’s history while moving forward into a positive, powerful future for today’s North Omahans.
 I support that work.

 Use the comments on each article to share your thoughts.
 Feel free to reach out and share your stories, ideas, and info with me by emailing me.

 All written content on this website is copyright 2009-2019 by Adam Fletcher.
 All rights reserved.
 Permission to reprint, share and otherwise distribute the written content of this website is granted only for nonprofit educational purpose.
 For information and clearance contact me.

 All visual material used herein is used in good faith and provided on the internet for nonprofit educational usage only.
 No permission is granted to reuse any image included herein by Adam Fletcher.
 All copyrights belong to their owners.
 Images included here are for used for personal, nonprofit educational purposes only.
 Information regarding re-use, copying, and otherwise redistributing the images can be found at the following URLs.

 - Douglas County Historical Society